Icone Tower: Development

 In 2017, the Bases Conversion and Development Authority (BCDA) held the "BCDA Iconic Building Design Contest" a design competition open for both Philippine-based and foreign architecture firms.
-The competition was for a design for the BCDA's corporate office to built at the Bonifacio Global City.
+The competition was for a design for the BCDA's corporate office to be built at the Bonifacio Global City.
 Interested firms pitched their relevant experience and credentials to the BCDA which made a shortlist of five qualified firms.
 The shortlisted firms for the competition were NSI+Caza, Henning Larsen Architects, DP Architects Pte Ltd, JDS Architects SPRL, and J.Mayer.H And Partner + Collaborative Architecture.
 Only NSI+Caza is based in the Philippines.
 It was only at this stage that the BCDA tasked firms to come up with designs for the building.

 Henning Larsen Architects's design was selected as the winner of the competition and they signed a joint venture contract with the BCDA to implement the design by February 2018.
 The tower was projected to be completed by 2021.